Instructor Portal Demo

 The Student Portal

-This portal is where students access the unit content once you have provided them with the link and password.
+This student portal is where students access the unit content including the quiz, the required readings and the bonus video library.

 For Further Learning:

-If you would like to further your knowledge of Reconciliation, you can take the Certificate of Reconciliation Studies course at the First Nations University of Canada.
+If you would like to further your knowledge, beyond the ‘4 Seasons of Reconciliation’ units, you can take the Certificate of Reconciliation Studies course at the First Nations University of Canada.
 This 18-credit (6 course) Certificate of Reconciliation Studies (CRS) was created on the heels of the Calls to Action of the Truth and Reconciliation Commission, the CRS program focuses on recognizing the shared history of Indigenous and non-Indigenous peoples and the need to promote healing, equity and respect for /of Indigenous cultures and values in Canadian Society.